 Under implied consent laws, you have already agreed to take a breathalyzer if the police suspect you of driving under the influence.
 In most circumstances, it is recommended that you take a breathalyzer.
 If you refuse, your license will be automatically suspended for one year.
 Furthermore, the police may still force a blood draw with a warrant.

 Every person with a driver’s license in California has already given their consent to a breathalyzer.
 However, implied consent laws only apply to chemical blood tests.
 Field sobriety tests do not have to be taken.
 If requested to do so, it is within your rights to politely decline.

 Can I Avoid a License Suspension?

 If convicted of a DUI, no, you cannot avoid a license suspension.
 However, a DUI attorney in San Diego can significantly increase the likelihood of your charges being reduced or dismissed.
 They can also negotiate for lighter sentencing.
-License suspensions can last for six months up to three years (more in extraordinary situations).
+License suspensions can last for six months up to three years, or even more in extraordinary situations.

 How Can I Get My License Back?

 Most DUI license suspensions require a “hard suspension” period that typically lasts for 30 days but can be as long as 90 days.
 During this time, you cannot apply for a restricted license.
 However, afterward, eligible cases can apply to have their license reinstated on a restricted basis.
 Those with a restricted license are typically limited to driving to school, work, medical appointments, and any other destinations deemed necessary.

 Schedule Your Free, No-Obligation Consultation with a San Diego DUI Attorney

 As a Former Deputy District Attorney, Pedro Bernal, Esq. has handled hundreds of criminal cases in California.
 For almost a decade, he learned the strategies used by prosecutors.
 Today, he brings that knowledge and experience to your side.